 How would you improve TRICARE?

 TRICARE is the military medical care program.
 There are several different versions of TRICARE, which are made available to active duty, military retirees, members of the Reserve Component, and the family members of these respective groups.
 TRICARE has several different plans that cover the different groups of military members.
-You can learn more about these individual programs, including eligibility and coverage, at the TRICARE website.
+You can learn more about these individual programs, including eligibility and coverage, in this TRICARE overview.

 In today’s article podcast, we’re doing a roundtable discussion about TRICARE – the good, the bad, and areas where TRICARE can be improved.
 In this episode, we primarily focus on TRICARE Prime and TRICARE Reserve Select, as those are the plans we have direct experience with.
 We cover a lot of ground, including some areas where TRICARE shines, some of the issues we’ve experienced, and some of the areas where we would like to see improvements.